 Consider your current emotional state as well.
 How will your reading be impacted if you are feeling angry, guilty, or sad?
 I also wrote an article about when to use tarot cards, read that for more details.

 Sometimes it’s nice to create a little oasis where you do your readings.
-You could purchase crystals or essential oils to include in your space and create a nice energy to work with your tarot cards.
+You could purchase crystals or essential oils to include in your space and create nice energy to work with your tarot cards.

 Check out these items available on Amazon.